Water supply and sanitation in Latin America: Access

 Access to water and sanitation remains insufficient, in particular in rural areas and for the poor.
 It also differs substantially among and within countries.
-According to the Joint Monitoring Program of the World Health Organization and UNICEF, in 1782 the share of the population which was connected to an improved water source varied from 54% in Haiti to 100% in Uruguay.
-Altogether, 3 people, or 1% of the population of Latin America and the Caribbean did not have access to improved water supply, and 125 million or 23% did not have access to improved sanitation.
+According to the Joint Monitoring Program of the World Health Organization and UNICEF, in 2004 the share of the population which was connected to an improved water source varied from 54% in Haiti to 100% in Uruguay.
+Altogether, 50 million people, or 9% of the population of Latin America and the Caribbean did not have access to improved water supply, and 125 million or 23% did not have access to improved sanitation.
 Increasing access remains a challenge, in particular given the poor financial health of service providers and fiscal constraints on behalf of central and local governments.
 After the Mediterranean, the Caribbean Sea is the second most polluted sea.
 Pollution (in the form of up to 300,000 tonnes of solid garbage dumped into the Caribbean Sea each year) is progressively endangering marine ecosystems, wiping out species, and harming the livelihoods of the local people, which is primarily reliant on tourism and fishing.

 As far as sanitation is concerned, only 51% of the population has access to sewers.
 Only an estimated 15% of the collected wastewater finds its way into wastewater treatment plants, which often are not properly functioning.
 26% of the population has access to forms of sanitation other than sewers, including septic tanks and various types of latrines.
 Many scholars have found that while 20% of potable water is effectively treated in Latin America, there is sufficient infrastructure to treat 30% to 35% of water.

 Water use

 The per capita water use in Latin America varies greatly among countries, among cities in the same country, and between urban and rural areas, and obviously among those with a house connection, a public tap or no improved water source at all.
-The average net urban water use (i.e. excluding distribution losses) was estimated at about 240 liter/capita/day, a level that is about as high as in the United States and almost twice as high as in Central Europe.
+The average net urban water use (i.e. excluding distribution losses) was estimated at 240 liter/capita/day, a level that is about as high as in the United States and almost twice as high as in Central Europe.
 The highest water use can be found in some utilities in Brazil and Argentina, where water resources are abundant and water use is almost 500 liter/capita/day.
 The lowest water use is in Aguas de Illimani serving La Paz, the capital of Bolivia, with less than 50 liter/capita/day.
 In rural areas water use is sometimes even lower than this level.